Skip to main content

 }

 This creates a hot-reloading boundary for all of the files that index.ts imports.
-That means whenever foo.ts or any of its dependencies are saved, the update will bubble up to index.ts will re-evaluate.
-Files that import index.ts will then be patched to import the new version of getNegativeCount().
-If only index.ts is updated, only the one file will be re-evaluated, and the counter in foo.ts is reused.
+Whenever foo.ts or any of its dependencies are saved, the update bubbles up to index.ts, which re-evaluates.
+Files that import index.ts are then patched to import the new version of getNegativeCount().
+If only index.ts is updated, only that one file is re-evaluated, and the counter in foo.ts is reused.
+Combine this with import.meta.hot.data to transfer state from the previous module to the new one.

-When no modules call import.meta.hot.accept() (and there isn't React Fast Refresh or a plugin calling it for you), the page will reload when the file updates, and a console warning shows which files were invalidated.
+When no modules call import.meta.hot.accept() (and there isn’t React Fast Refresh or a plugin calling it for you), the page reloads when the file updates, and a console warning shows which files were invalidated.
 This warning is safe to ignore if it makes more sense to rely on full page reloads.

 With callback